n1j0/friendsquest-api/README.md

 $ npm run orm:restart
 ```

+## Test Strategy
+The backend includes an ORM system (Mikro-ORM).
+This consists of so-called entities and controllers.
+The controllers contain the business logic.

+### Controllers
+The controllers (routes) are tested using unit tests and integration tests with jest.
+The methods of the Entity Manager are mocked in the process.
+The tests can be found in the app's `tests/routes` folder.
+In addition, path tests are created for migrations and seeders.

 ## Conventional Commits

 We use Conventional Commits.
 Have a look at the [summary](https://www.conventionalcommits.org/en/v1.0.0/#summary) in order to make great commits.